Symbiota/Symbiota-deprecated/trunk/games/ootd/readme.txt

 //If only one game will be active, leave set to 1.
 $oodID = 1;

-//Enter checklist id (clid) of the checklist you wish to use
+//Enter checklist id (clid) of the checklist you wish to use, if you would like to use more than one checklist,
+//separate their ids with a comma ex.
+"1,2,3,4"
-$ootdGameChecklist = 1;
+$ootdGameChecklist = "1";

 //Change to modify title
 $ootdGameTitle = "Organism of the Day ";